NLP-Final-Projects/Food_rag_3/README.md

 ## Methods Summary

 Our system is built on a Retrieval-Augmented Generation (RAG) architecture tailored for the Persian culinary domain.
-The core methodology can be summarized as follows:

-1.  **Shared Representation Learning**: We map both images and text passages into a single, shared vector space.
-This is achieved using two main encoders:
-    * A **CLIP-style vision tower** processes images.
-    * A **transformer-based text encoder** (Glot-500), fine-tuned on our culinary dataset, processes textual information.
-    Both encoders produce L2-normalized embeddings of the same dimension, allowing for direct comparison via cosine similarity.

-2.  **Retrieval and Evidence Pooling**: We use FAISS (`IndexFlatIP`) for efficient similarity searches.
-    * For **text-only queries**, the question is encoded and searched against an index of all text passages.
-    * For **image queries**, the image is encoded and searched against the same text passage index (image-to-text retrieval).
-    The top-k retrieved documents form an evidence pool that grounds the final answer.

-3.  **RAG Prompt Construction**: Short snippets from the retrieved documents are extracted and compiled into a compact evidence block.
-This block is injected directly into the prompt given to the generative model, providing it with relevant context to formulate an answer.

-4.  **Ingredient-Aware Training**: A key innovation in our approach is the use of **ingredient photos**.
-During training, images of a dish's main ingredients are treated as additional positive examples alongside the final plated dish.
-This encourages the model to create a more holistic, set-level concept of each dish, making the retriever more robust to queries that are based on raw ingredients.
+At its core is a shared representation learning module where both images and text passages are mapped into a unified vector space using a CLIP-style vision tower and a fine-tuned Glot-500 text encoder, respectively.
+For any given query, whether text or image-based, we leverage these embeddings to perform an efficient similarity search against a FAISS index of our entire culinary text corpus.
+The top-ranked documents are then pooled to form an evidence block, which is injected directly into the prompt for the generative model to produce a contextually grounded answer.
+A key innovation in our methodology is an ingredient-aware training strategy; by treating images of a dish's main ingredients as additional positive examples during fine-tuning, we encourage the model to develop a more holistic concept of each dish, thereby enhancing the retriever's robustness, especially for ingredient-based queries.

 ## Dataset Properties